-Sec.
-6. Practitioners of medicine of this or any other State may be admitted as honorary members by a vote, by ballot, of the Society, provided that the nominations be made by the Committee on Honorary Membership at a previous meeting; and provided, further, that the number of living honorary members shall not exceed fifteen.
+SEC.
+2. Practitioners of medicine of this or any other State may be admitted as honorary members by a vote by ballot of the Society, provided that the nominations be made at a previous meeting.
+The nomination shall be referred to a Special Committee of three, appointed by the President, and the nominee shall be considered as eligible to election till the Committee report.
+The privilege of honorary membership shall not confer the right to vote.